We combine our advisory and

 Backed by families and long-term investors.

 Founded in late 2018 and headquartered in London, Umbra Capital Partners is a modern merchant bank.
-We advise, improve and invest in UK-based SMEs.
+We advise, improve and invest in mid-market companies.

 We are primarily corporate finance advisers with an ability to invest.
 We have access to capital and invest across the capital structure.